reah/om-bootcamp-labs/labs/lab2.md

 print "AFTER:", lst
 ```

 Here, we don't use ranges or indices at all!
-In other words, we don't say `range(0, 20)` or have to even type `lst[i]`.
+In other words, we don't use `range` or have to even type `lst[i]`.
 We can directly bypass that step in Python by just typing `for VARIABLE in DATA STRUCTURE`.

+*If that doesn't make sense maybe this explanation will help.
+Before, we were assigning `i` to be 0, 1, 2,...len(lst)-1 and then using `i` to access the elements in `lst` by using it as an index like `lst[i]`.
+Now, we are directly assigning `i` to the values in `lst`.*

-Try this out too and understand each line.
+Write this in Sublime, understand each line, and run it
 ```
 fruits = {"apples": 5, "peaches": 1, "mangoes": 5, "strawberries": 7, "bananas": 2}